Mechanism of Action

 Key Benefits

-Vitamin C contributes to the normal function of the immune system.
-A Cochrane meta-analysis of 29 controlled trials involving over 11,000 participants shows that regular supplementation reduces the duration of cold episodes by 8% in adults.
+Shorter cold episodes in adults: vitamin C contributes to the normal function of the immune system, and a Cochrane meta-analysis of 29 controlled trials (over 11,000 participants) measures a reduction of about 8% in their duration under regular supplementation.

 Dosage & Forms